sndrem/Seilevarsel/readme.md

 # Wind-alert

+Script for notifying a phone number with wind forecast for Bergen, Norway a little week into the future.

 ## Prerequisities
 * Your phone number, set to environment variable = PHONE_NUMBER
 * A twilio account_sid, set to environment variable = TWILIO_ACCOUNT_SID